How Disease and Conquest Carved a New Planetary Landscape

 In geological terms, transcontinental shipping, which began in the 16th century, and later aviation, which took off in the 20th century, are playing the same role as plate tectonics has in the past.
 Today, they are knitting the continents and oceans together, the opposite of the trend over the past 200 million years that has seen the continents separating.
 When geologists inspect the geological record millions of years in the future, fossilized species will be recorded as instantaneously arriving on new continents and in new ocean basins.
 These fossilized species that humans have allowed to jump geographical barriers will give the appearance of a new species having evolved, just like in other epochs in Earth’s history.
 But there will also be a subtly different pattern.
 Normally in the geological record there are extinctions, which in turn create vacant niches, which evolution fills with new, often quite different-looking species.
 In the human epoch, the sudden appearance of species that have jumped continents, or new hybrid species, will appear in the geological record as being quite similar to already existing species.
 This homogenization of Earth’s biological diversity is one key hallmark of the Anthropocene, with no obvious past analogue in Earth’s history.

 These changes to life are of geological importance.
-Two hundred million years ago, all of Earth’s land was linked together in the supercontinent of Pangea, which then broke into separate pieces, with these new continents slowly moving to the positions on the Earth that we are familiar with today.
+Two hundred million years ago, all of Earth’s land was linked together in the supercontinent of Pangaea, which then broke into separate pieces, with these new continents slowly moving to the positions on the Earth that we are familiar with today.
 The genetic material left on each separating continent has been evolving largely independently ever since.
 Transcontinental shipping began to link the continents back together, both deliberately, as people moved selected species, and inadvertently, as stowaway species smuggled themselves to new lands.
 In the 16th century a new, planet-wide, human-driven evolutionary experiment began which will continue to play out indefinitely.
 What plate tectonics did over tens of millions of years is being undone by shipping in a few centuries and aviation in a few decades.
-We are creating a New Pangea.
+We are creating a new Pangaea.
 This fits one of the hallmarks of a new epoch, as it is a geologically significant change to life on Earth.
 It is an important event in the context of Earth’s history.

 This post is adapted from Lewis and Maslin’s upcoming book, The Human Planet: How We Created the Anthropocene.